mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 #### Design patterns as intermediate constructs

 Design patterns in computing contexts are presented as a middle ground between abstract theories (e.g. computational thinking) and more concrete techniques.
 "Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios." [@dearden_pattern_2006, p.
 20].
 Höök and Löwgren [@hook_strong_2012] illustrate this _midway_ concepts as heuristics or design patterns between concrete instances of products and more general theories e.g. constructivism [@stolterman_concept-driven_2010].
+The value of the intermediate nature of the knowledge generated is to serve the replicability and generalisation of research work.

 Eriksson et al. [-@eriksson_using_2019, p.15], draw on a framing design patterns as "intermediate-level concepts" between the detail of concrete implementation and more general theories [@hook_strong_2012], use gameplay design patterns with young people and used a curated collection of GDPs as a base for young people to input ideas for game redesign rather than as a base for computer coding.

 This research strand originates in the field of human-computer interaction [@eriksson_using_2019; @hook_strong_2012; @barendregt_intermediate-level_2018]; however, in most of these studies, the nature of the general theories is not clearly articulated.